-- determining the criteria for the direction and coordination of Group companies and for executing the instructions of the Bank of Italy in the context of the legal and regulatory powers of the Parent Company, to give instructions to Group members, and to check that those instructions are effectively carried out; - the overall management of the Group's policies for growth, prior to the adoption and amendment of the industrial, strategic and financial plans of the Company and the Group, in the context of its instructions given as Parent Company; - the appointment and removal of the CEO and/or the General Manager and the Deputy General Manager, the key managers and of the Financial Reporting Officer; - the assessment of the Company's general performance; - updating the Bylaws to bring them into line with legal requirements; - mergers and demergers in the cases provided for under articles 2505, 2505-a and 2506-b of the Italian Civil Code;
+- determining the criteria for the direction and coordination of Group companies and for executing the instructions of the Bank of Italy in the context of the legal and regulatory powers of the Parent Company, to give instructions to Group members, and to check that those instructions are effectively carried out; - the overall management of the Group's policies for growth, prior to the adoption and amendment of the industrial, strategic and financial plans of the Company and the Group, in the context of its instructions given as Parent Company; - the appointment and removal of the CEO and/or the General Manager and the Deputy General Manager, the key managers and of the Manager Responsible for Preparing the Company's Financial Reports;

-- the reduction of share capital following the withdrawal of Shareholders; - guidelines on which Directors, in addition to those indicated in the Bylaws, may represent the Company; - the establishment of committees or commissions with advisory, decision-making or coordination functions; - the risk management policies, and evaluating the functioning, efficiency and effectiveness of the internal control system and the adequacy of the organisational, administrative and accounting structure within the framework of the directives issued by the Parent Company; - the purchase and sale of investments in associates and joint ventures, companies and/or company divisions, as well as decisions concerning investments or divestments that modify the composition of the Banking Group, without prejudice to the provisions set out in Art.
-2361, paragraph 2, of the Italian Civil Code; - the purchase and sale of property; - the approval and amendment of the main internal regulations; - the appointment and removal of the heads of the Internal Audit, Compliance and Risk Control functions, after consulting the Board of Statutory Auditors; - the opening, establishment or closing of branches, agencies and representative offices in Italy or abroad, also for the purpose of structuring powers of signature.
+- the assessment of the Company's general performance; - updating the Bylaws to bring them into line with legal requirements; - mergers and demergers in the cases provided for under articles 2505, 2505-a and 2506-b of the Italian Civil Code; - the reduction of share capital following the withdrawal of Shareholders; - guidelines on which Directors, in addition to those indicated in the Bylaws, may represent the Company; - the establishment of committees or commissions with advisory, decision-making or coordination functions; - the risk management policies, and evaluating the functioning, efficiency and effectiveness of the internal control system and the adequacy of the organisational, administrative and accounting structure; - the purchase and sale of investments in associates and joint ventures, companies and/or company divisions, as well as decisions concerning investments or divestments that modify the composition of the Banking Group, without prejudice to the provisions set out in Art.
+2361, paragraph 2, of the Italian Civil Code; - the purchase and sale of property; - the approval and amendment of the main internal regulations; - the appointment and removal of the heads of the functions of Internal Audit, Compliance, Risk Control and Anti-Money Laundering (of the Bank and the Group) as well as its deputy, after consulting the Board of Statutory Auditors; - the opening, establishment or closing of branches, agencies and representative offices in Italy or abroad, also for the purpose of structuring powers of signature.